RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

    6. Event PUSHTRANSLATIONS used in BackgroundTask cmdlets should be there as an easy to purge event
    7. Should Solr be running to do Search-IshDocumentObj
 5. Port and rewire more cmdlets to AsmxAuthenticationContext to achieve Milestone of the plan.
+6. `Get-IshTypeFieldDefinition | Out-GridView` returns *C*RUST for Wcf-Soap and Asmx-Soap, starting with OpenApi the folder creation parameters are also explicit fields instead of api function parameters.
+So Api 3.0 TypeFieldDefinition should reflect that, and ISHRemote via Protocol flag should respect that.
-6. Upon WCF Proxy retrieval from IshSession object, there used to be a `VerifyTokenValidity` that would check the authentication, and potentially re-authenticate all proxies.
+7. Upon WCF Proxy retrieval from IshSession object, there used to be a `VerifyTokenValidity` that would check the authentication, and potentially re-authenticate all proxies.
 For `AuthenticationContext` we only now it is valid for 7 days, so ISHRemote could track that or the script using ISHRemote should handle that for now.
 Actually if you pass `AuthenticationContext` by ref on every call it gets refreshed anyway, so only a problem if IshSession is not used for 7+ days.
-7. ISHRemote 0.x branch replace bad quote `“` with proper quote `"` in `*.Tests.ps1`, for example NewIshSession.Tests.ps1 and SetIshMetadataFilterField.Tests.ps1
+8. ISHRemote 0.x branch replace bad quote `“` with proper quote `"` in `*.Tests.ps1`, for example NewIshSession.Tests.ps1 and SetIshMetadataFilterField.Tests.ps1
-8. ISHRemote 0.x branch, commit of 20210917 could be applied to Windows Powershell only version
+9. ISHRemote 0.x branch, commit of 20210917 could be applied to Windows Powershell only version

 # Debugging